hyunseobsong/miia/README.md

 ```
 Datasets for four-member species isolated from a cellulose-degrading bacterial community enriched from a composting process, collected by [Kato *et al.* (2008)](https://doi.org/10.1007/s00248-007-9357-4).

+## KBase Narrative
+MIIA also has been implemented as a KBase App.
+Please refer to the [demo narrative](https://narrative.kbase.us/narrative/65154).

 ## Citation
 [1] Hyun-Seob Song, *et al.* (2019),``Minimal Interspecies Interaction Adjustment (MIIA): inference of member-dependent interactions in microbiomes,`` *Frontiers in Microbiology*, 10, 1264.
 https://www.frontiersin.org/articles/10.3389/fmicb.2019.01264